What is Natural Hormones?

 Hormones have a massive impact on a woman's body and daily life.
 For this reason, low hormone levels, especially as experienced during major changes such as menopause, can lead to a multitude of problems.

-There are many reasons for high levels of hormones, including menopause, the removal of the ovaries, and factors such as stress.
+There are many reasons for low levels of hormones, including menopause, the removal of the ovaries, and factors such as stress.
 There are also specific causes for low progesterone and estrogen levels.
 Click on the following link to get more information about low hormone levels or keep reading to learn about the causes of low hormone levels.

 The symptoms of low hormone levels vary from the general to specific and may be identified with the individual hormone depleted.
 For example, low levels of estrogen, progesterone and androgen will each have their own symptoms.

 Click here to read more about the symptoms of low hormones levels or move on to the next section, which discusses high hormone levels.

 Treating the symptoms of hormonal imbalance without treating the cause can be dangerous, especially with estrogen dominance.
 Too much estrogen in the body can lead to disorders.

 Hormonal imbalances and high hormone levels can be caused by a variety of disorders.
 For example, glandular problems or problems with the hypothalamus, thyroid, or pituitary glands can, at various times, be responsible for high levels of hormones in the body.
 The symptoms of high hormone levels can be similarly diverse.
 Click on the following link to learn more about high hormone levels.

 One of the major forms of high hormone levels is estrogen dominance.
 This occurs when the body has exceedingly high estrogen levels while simultaneously missing adequate levels of progesterone.
 Some common symptoms of this abnormally high level of estrogen hormone include mood swings, depression, and bloating.

 Click on the following link to learn more about the causes of high hormone levels or continue reading to learn about the symptoms of high hormone levels.